Dodge Journey Insurance Rates

 Rates are averaged for all Dodge Journey models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a recap of the data illustrated above.
+Below you'll find a summary of the primary concepts that were covered above.

-- Youthful drivers have the highest car insurance rates, with premiums being up to $410 each month if full coverage is included
+- Youthful drivers have the highest car insurance prices, costing up to $410 a month if full coverage is included

 Rate Tables and Charts